jose-salcedo-sp/final-server/data_server/README.md

 | 403  | Forbidden (e.g. perms) |
 | 404  | Unknown action         |
 | 500  | Internal server error  |

 ---

+🛠 Troubleshooting
+cJSON.h: No such file or directory”.
+Verify that lib/cjson/cJSON.c and cJSON.h exist.
+If not, clone cJSON:
+$ git clone https://github.com/DaveGamble/cJSON.git lib/cjson
+Connection refused” when connecting MySQL
+Make sure the MySQL server is running (systemctl status mysql or sudo service mysql status).
+Verify that the credentials in .env match the user created in MySQL.
+No heartbeat log appears
+Check that load_balancers.json exists and has at least one valid entry (IP and port).
+If it is malformed, the UDP thread terminates without printing anything.
+Duplicate entry when creating user
+It means that an identical username or email already exists in users.
+Use a different value or delete the duplicate in the DB.

+---